hashgraph/hedera-services/docs/gradle-quickstart.md

 Finally, you can use `./gradlew run` to run the project.
 It will compile (but not test) if needed.
 Running the project produces various files within `hedera-node`.
 To clean these, you can use `./gradlew cleanRun`.

 There is also `./gradlew clean` to clean everything up.
-This will also clean out any temp stuff created for the sake of running (logs, etc.).